pnguyen44/bucketlist-front-end/README.md

 ###### Link to Backend Repo: https://github.com/pnguyen44/bucketlist-api
 ###### Link to Backend Deployed Site: https://bucket-list-pn.herokuapp.com/

 This was initially a group project.
 Since then, I have updated the Yelp search feature due to changes in Yelp Fusion API.
+I have also made the app more mobile friendly.
 Below is the initial deployment information.

 ###### Link to Backend Repo: https://github.com/Squadrilateral/bucketlist-api
 ###### Link to Backend Deployed Site: https://stormy-stream-35182.herokuapp.com/